setupyourskills/dew-transclude/README.md

 !{path_to_the_note}[title of the note]
 ```

+Delete the `!`, and the inserted content will be automatically removed.

 ## How it works

 1. Detects all transclusion directives matching the pattern `!{path_to_the_note}[title of the note]`